Rock Steady

 The goal is

-To hold strategic position and internal orientation under pressure.
+To maintain orientation and strategic position under pressure.

 Format: